 - ‘Shampoo’ bars that are soap-based, i.e. it's just soap.
 While great on skin, soap is harsh on the hair.
 It has a very high pH which leaves the cuticles open and the hair shaft vulnerable, and will do your hair damage in the long run.
 Some will advocate using a ‘apple cider vinegar’ rinse after a soap-based bar as it has a lower pH and can help close the hair cuticles down; but this will only partially mitigate the harmful effects of shampooing with soap; not undo them.
 Better to just not cause damage to your hair in the first place!

-In summary, if you like salon quality hair products, then shampoo bars are often more cost effective over time than the liquid equivalents; they just involve a higher up-front cost.
+In summary: if you buy salon quality hair products then shampoo bars are often more cost effective over time than the liquid equivalents; they just involve a higher up-front cost.